Raised stance, 352-litre boot, modest 1.0 turbo petrol, made for the gravel approaches south of TIV.

 Behind the wheel

-The Stonic is the TIV entry point to proper crossover height without the footprint or fuel bill.
-The 1.0 T-GDi 100 hp three-cylinder is the common engine — lively on part-throttle, a little thrummy above 4,000 rpm, and surprisingly willing for a 1,200 kg car.
-Mild-hybrid 48V assist on later examples smooths the stop-start and adds a whisker of low-end shove.
-The six-speed manual is precise; the seven-speed DCT auto is the better match if you draw one from fleet.
-Inside it is plainer than the European rivals but honest — hard plastics on the doors, supportive seats, a driving position usefully higher than the Rio hatch it shares a platform with.
-From the TIV handover you sit above traffic, which matters in bay summers.
+The Stonic is the Tivat Airport entry point to crossover ride height without the footprint or fuel bill of a proper SUV.
+The 1.0 T-GDi 100 hp three-cylinder is the common engine: lively on part throttle, a touch thrummy above 4,000 rpm, surprisingly willing for a 1,200 kg car.
+The 48V mild-hybrid assist on later examples smooths stop-start and adds a whisker of low-end shove.
+The six-speed manual is precise; the seven-speed DCT auto is the better match if you draw one from the rank.
+Inside it is plainer than the European rivals but honest: hard plastics, supportive seats, a driving position usefully higher than a Rio.
+After a long flight, sitting above traffic helps.

 On Tivat Airport routes

-The raised ride height is the whole argument, and the routes out of Tivat Airport make it pay.
-The gravel final kilometre up to the upper Ostrog car park in shoulder season, the unsealed shortcuts on the Luštica peninsula toward Žanjice and Mirište beaches, the pot-holed back road from Virpazar around Skadar Lake — the Stonic handles all of these without its nose scraping or its sump taking hits.
-The Vrmac tunnel hairpins toward Kotor are dispatched in second and third with the body leaning honestly but never untidily.
-The long coastal expressway to Ulcinj is less special; the taller body generates more wind noise than a Rio would at 120 km/h.
+The raised ride height is the whole argument and the routes out of Tivat Airport make it pay.
+The unsealed final kilometre to the upper Solila salt-pan parking, one kilometre from TIV, is no obstacle.
+The pot-holed Lustica back lanes toward Žanjice and Mirište beaches, eight kilometres south of the airport, are dispatched without sump scrapes.
+The Vrmac tunnel hairpins toward Kotor are handled in second and third with the body leaning honestly but never untidily.
+The Sozina motorway leg to Podgorica is less flattering; the taller body generates more wind noise at 120 km/h than a Rio would.

 Space and load

-The 352-litre boot — 1,155 litres seats down — is the sweet spot for casual-adventure TIV loads.
-Two full-size cases and two cabin bags fit seats-up; a pair of mountain bikes with front wheels off slot in with the rear bench folded.
-Hiking kit for two to Durmitor — poles, boots, 50-litre packs, shell jackets — travels without a roof box.
-Camping gear for a Biogradska Gora weekend for two with tent, mats, stove and a cool-box goes in with one seat folded.
-The square load opening and low lip matter more than the raw number; the shape is better than the 308's for awkward items.
+The 352-litre boot, 1,155 litres seats down, is the sweet spot for casual-adventure TIV loads.
+Two full-size cases and two cabin bags fit seats-up at the kerbside handover; a pair of mountain bikes with front wheels off slot in with the bench folded.
+Hiking kit for two heading to Lovćen, poles, boots, 50-litre packs, shell jackets, travels without a roof box.
+Camping gear for a Biogradska Gora weekend for two, tent, mats, stove, cool-box, fits with one seat folded.
+The square load opening and low lip matter more than the raw number; awkward items go in better than the 308's.

 Best journeys from TIV

-The Stonic suits TIV travellers whose week actually crosses surface types.
-The family doing a coastal base in Tivat with two day-trips to Durmitor via the Tara bridge, the shoulder-season couple heading to Kapetanovo Lake and the high pastures above Plužine, the photographer splitting time between the Bay of Kotor and the interior national parks.
-It also works as a first-rental-abroad pick for arrivals who prefer the reassurance of higher seating and better forward vision on narrow Perast lanes.
-It is not the car for pure motorway distance — a Megane diesel eats ground faster — and it is more car than needed for a seven-day stay inside Kotor.
+The Stonic suits TIV travellers whose week genuinely crosses surface types.
+The family on a coastal base with two day-trips to Durmitor over the Tara bridge, the shoulder-season couple heading to Kapetanovo Lake and the high pastures above Plužine, the photographer splitting time between the Bay of Boka and the interior national parks.
+It also works as a first-rental-abroad pick for arrivals who prefer the reassurance of higher seating and better forward vision on the narrow Perast lane.
+It is not the car for a pure motorway brief, a Megane diesel covers ground faster, and it is more car than needed for a seven-day Kotor stay.

 Practical notes

-Petrol consumption sits around 5.5 L/100 km in mixed driving, 6.5 on sustained mountain climbs with a full car, and the 45-litre tank gives an honest 800 km range.
-Parking is straightforward at 4,140 mm — Tivat Airport short-stay, Kotor bastion-gate bays and Budva perimeter all accommodate it, and the raised hip height makes loading beach chairs at Plavi Horizonti easier than in a hatch.
-Front-wheel drive on all-season tyres handles bay-road winter cleanly; chains are legally required for Žabljak and Kolašin November–March and genuinely useful in January.
-Summer AC copes with a full car on the climb to Njeguši in August heat.
+Petrol consumption sits around 5.5 L/100 km in mixed driving, 6.5 on sustained mountain climbs with a full car, and the 45-litre tank gives an honest 800 km of range.
+At 4,140 mm the car parks straightforwardly: TIV short-stay in front of the terminal, Tabačina bays in Kotor, Budva pedestrian-zone perimeter all accommodate it, and the raised hip height makes loading beach chairs at Plavi Horizonti easier than from a hatch boot.
+Front-wheel drive on all-season tyres handles bay winters cleanly; chains are legally required for Žabljak between November and March.
+AC copes with a full car on the climb to Njeguši in August heat.

 The verdict